Residential Wiring Technician Technical Certificate of Credit

 |ELTR 1205Residential Wiring I

 (Prerequisites: None) (Co-requisites: None) Introduces residential wiring practices and procedures.
-Topics include: residential circuits, print reading, National Electrical Code, wiring materials determining the required number and location of lighting/receptacles and small appliance circuits, wiring methods (size and type conductors, box fill calculations and voltage drop), switch control of luminaries, receptacle installation including bonding, GFCI and AFCI circuits, special purposes outlets - ranges, cook tops, ovens, dryers, water heaters, sump pumps, and sizing OCPDs (circuit breakers and fuses).
+Topics include print reading, National Electrical Code, wiring materials and methods and control of luminaries, and receptacle installation.
 A $15 fee is associated with this course due to the increased cost of copper and electrical components.

 |ELTR 1210Residential Wiring II

 (Prerequisites: None) (Co-requisites: None) Provides additional instruction on wiring practices in accordance with the National Electrical Code.
-Topics include: residential single family service calculations, residential two family service calculations, load balancing, sub panels and feeders, residential single family service installation, residential two family service installation, concepts of TV and CATV installation, swimming pool installation, and remote control of lighting and intercom installation.
+Topics include: single and multi-family calculations, single and multi-family service installations, sub panels and feeders, and specialty circuits.
 A $15 fee is associated with this course due to the increased cost of copper and electrical components.

 |IDFC 1007Industrial Safety Procedures

 (Prerequisite: Provisional admission) Provides an in-depth study of the health and safety practices required for maintenance of industrial, commercial, and home electrically operated equipment.
 Topics include: introduction to OSHA regulations; safety tools, equipment, and procedures; and first aid and cardiopulmonary resuscitation.